Unlocking the Aging Process

 How Adult Stem Cells Work in the Body

-The stem cells then begin to divide themselves into two daughter cells during a process known as asymmetric division.
+The cells then begin to divide themselves into two daughter cells during a process known as asymmetric division.

 During asymmetric division, one daughter cell differentiates into the type of tissue needed for repair.
 The other daughter cell stays undifferentiated for future use.